heejenes/OpenGL3DEngine/README.md

 # OpenGL3DEngine Grassy Field
 <img src="grassgif.gif" alt="grassgif" height="500"/>
 Experimental 3d engine made with OpenGL that I used to render a very very large field of grass blowing in the wind.
+It was initially inspired by a talk on the grass in Ghost of Tsushima as well as just for the purposes of learning more about how computer graphics work.

 Optimizations:
 1. Used instanced rendering which allows me to make just one rendering call for entire chunks of grass.
 This could be optimized even further as I split the world up into chunks for the purpose of improving load time.
 Each chunk now makes its own instanced rendering call to render all of its grass which is a lot less efficicent than having a single instanced rendering call for all of the grass at once.